 The dynamic curriculum focuses on the real issues you face.
 You’ll be challenged with compassion, grace and God’s truth to overcome the obstacles that compromise your peace.

 In addition to the online learning materials, you'll have access to the private Facebook community, LOVE U Again, where you can ask questions and connect with myself and other women in the group.

 Who is LOVE U AGAIN for?

-Single, married, divorced, or widowed women who want to let go of the past and find personal freedom with themselves as well as in personal, professional and romantic relationships.
+Single, married, divorced, or widowed women who want to learn how to articulate and establish better boundaries in romantic as well as personal and professional relationships.

 How many women are in a group?

 Great question!
-In order to maintain a climate of trust and confidentiality as well as give each woman time to share during our weekly video meetings, groups will be limited to 5-10 women each.
+In order to maintain a climate of trust and confidentiality as well as give each woman time to share during our weekly video meetings, groups will be limited to no more than 10 women each.
 But all groups will have access to the private Facebook page where you can interact with other group members, ask questions, gain wisdom, support and make new friends.

-If you've subscribed to my YouVersion plan or watched any of the Love Junkies teaching series, you know I'm passionate about what I do.
+If you've subscribed to one of my YouVersion plans or watched any of the Love Junkies teaching series, you know I'm passionate about what I do.
 Through the truth in God's word, I'm committed to helping you overcome the false beliefs and obstacles that have kept you stuck.

 Make a decision to love u again!

 The most spiritual word I ever learned was how to say "no" and NOT feel guilty."